Quansight-Labs/ndindex/docs/slices.md

 0-based indexing makes sense, since `a[i]` literally means `*(a + i)` under those semantics.
-However, for higher level languages such as Python, people think of indexing as pointing to specific numbered elements of a collection, not as pointer arithemetic.
+However, for higher level languages such as Python, people think of indexing as pointing to specific numbered elements of a collection, not as pointer arithmetic.
 Every human being is taught from an early age to count from 1.
 If you show someone the list "a, b, c", they will tell you that "a" is the 1st, "b" is the 2nd, and "c" is the 3rd.
 0-based indexing requires a shift in thinking from the way that you have been taught to count from